 The Advisory Committee constituted under the Control of Vehicles (Off-road Areas) Act 1978.

-The Advisory Committee constituted under section 216 of the Health Act 1911 4.

 Any advisory body established or continued under the Children and Community Services Act 2004.

 Any advisory body established under the Child Care Services Act 2007.

 Any advisory committee established or continued in existence under Part 4 of the Fish Resources Management Act 1994.